 Defensiveness is from feeling that I am constantly having to defend what we do - not only to clients who have feedback, but from friends who have feedback about how we could change the way we're doing things, as well as friends who don't believe our program is really for them (we believe that if you eat food, you will get something from our program!).

 Talking about food is like talking about religion.
 Everyone has strong beliefs.
 But nutrition is a science, and everyone believes they're an expert.

-I will say, those difficult conversations with friends who have feedback have actually served to strengthen my resolve in the way we are going about things.
+The positive spin here is that these difficult conversations with friends have actually served to strengthen my resolve in the way we are going about things.